 There is ample free parking on site.

 Koli Equestrian Center offers several different trail rides and events.

 Rides range from 1 to 3 hours and can be done privately or in a group.

 It’s recommended that you go early in the morning or around dusk to beat the heat.

-They have rides with a cowboy sunset dinner after, or a margarita sunset tour which was the option I took.
+They have rides with a cowboy sunset dinner after, a Saturday night date ride, or a margarita sunset tour which was the option I took.

 You can book your trip online or purchase a gift card as a present for someone else.

 There are no bags allowed on the ride so you will need to leave your belonging in the car.